Codes for the Z-channel: Uniquely-decodable codes above the Plotkin point

 \subsection{Upper bound}

 In the following statement, we derive an upper bound on the size of a code capable of correcting a large fraction of asymmetric errors.
-The idea of the proof is to partition a code into $O(\epsilon^{-1/2})$ subcodes with approximate constant weight.
-By lengthening codewords within each subcode, we obtain constant-weight codes correcting a large fraction of symmetric errors and show that their size can be bounded by $O(\epsilon^{-1})$. \begin{theorem} Let $n> 36$ be an integer and $\C\subseteq\{0,1\}^n$ be a code correcting a fraction $\tau=\frac{1}{4}+\epsilon$ of asymmetric errors for some real number $0<\epsilon<1/12-3/n$.
-Then the size of the code can be bounded as follows
+The idea of the proof is to partition a code into $O(\epsilon^{-1/2})$ subcodes with approximate constant-weight.
+By lengthening codewords within each subcode, we obtain constant-weight codes correcting a large fraction of symmetric errors and show that their size can be bounded by $O(\epsilon^{-1})$. \begin{theorem} Let $\C\subseteq\{0,1\}^n$ be a code correcting a fraction $\tau=\frac{1}{4}+\epsilon$ of asymmetric errors for some real number {$\epsilon\le 1/12$, where $\tau n$ is an integer}.
+Then the size of the code can be bounded as follows { } \end{theorem} { \begin{remark} A suboptimal upper bound $ O(\epsilon^{-2}) $ was presented in the first version of \cite{lebedev2020v1} for uniquely-decodable codes.
+The authors of the current manuscript then managed to improve this bound to the optimal order $ O(\epsilon^{-3/2})$.
+(In fact, we proved the upper bound $ O_L(\epsilon^{-3/2}) $ for $(L-1)$-list-decodable codes with any $ L\ge2 $; see Theorem \ref{thm:upper-bound-general}.)
+During the finalization of the current manuscript, the first author updated the other manuscript \cite{lebedev2020} and presented the improved bound $ O(\epsilon^{-3/2})$ for $L=2$ there.
+However, the latter bound was first obtained by the authors of the current manuscript. \end{remark} }

-\end{theorem} \begin{proof} Without loss of generality, we assume that the number of codewords of weight at most $n/2$ is at least as the number of codewords of weight at least $n/2$.
-Otherwise, we can consider the code that is obtained by replacing $0$ by $1$ and $1$ by $0$ in all codewords of the original code because the Z-distance $d_Z(\x,\y)=\max(\Delta(\x,\y),\Delta(\y,\x))$ is not changed after such swapping.
+\begin{proof}[Proof of Theorem \ref{th::plotkin bound for the Z channel}] Without loss of generality, we assume that the number of codewords of weight at most $n/2$ is at least as the number of codewords of weight at least $n/2$.
+Otherwise, we can consider the code that is obtained by replacing $0$ by $1$ and $1$ by $0$ in all codewords of the original code because the Z-distance $d_{\mathrm{Z}}(\x,\y)=\max(\Delta(\x,\y),\Delta(\y,\x))$ is not changed after such swapping.
 For a non-negative integer $i$, define $\rho_i:=\frac{i}{2i+1}$.
 Define the subcode